tsongpra/portfolio/Debt-to-GDP2.md

 # Chart1: Government Debt-to-GDP by country over 1995-2019
-This graph shows the movement of government debt-to-GDP over 1995-2019 country by country.
+A graph shows the movement of government debt-to-GDP over 1995-2019 country by country.
 It is good for someone who wants to focus on a specific country over the period.
 However, it is difficult to integrate and see the big picture of government debt around the world.

 <div class="flourish-embed flourish-chart" data-src="visualisation/5280460"><script src="https://public.flourish.studio/resources/embed.js"></script></div>